GrooveStomp/blog/_posts/2014-02-25-chef-dependencies.md

 At work we've been using Chef to manage systems automation.
 It's been a bit of a rough process with only one devops team member.
 Around five months ago I started pitching in.
-This served two purposes: test our existing process and help out with more immediate tasks.
+This served two purposes: test our existing process and help out with more pressing automation tasks.
 It became quite obvious that our use of Chef required a lot more discipline and structure.
 We're not fully there yet, but we're definitely making improvements.

 The purpose of this post is to discuss dependency resolution between cookbooks as we encounter it while